DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 valorization, coordination and promotion of specific content.[^14] In addition to the case of Wikipedia discussed above, it would appear that an increasing number of specialized firms try to manipulate the open delegation process in their favor.
-For example, on TripAdvisor and the many other equivalent sites encouraging user advice, comments or feedback but which also use inbuilt mechanisms for product placement, spin or bashing competitors.
+For example, TripAdvisor and the many other equivalent sites encouraging user advice, comments or feedback are subjected to continuous attempts of manipulation and product placement, spin or bashing competitors.

 For a long time this phenomenon was largely marginal and also often considered vaguely absurd but it has gradually become entrenched over